 You can save by substituting store brands and generic products for national brands.

-When we substituted cheaper generic and store brands for about one-sixth of the items in our price-shopping market basket at Stop & Shop and Shaw’s, the total cost of the full market basket dropped by about five percent.
+At most stores, when we substituted cheaper generic and store brands for about one-sixth of the items in our price-shopping market basket, the total cost of our list dropped by about seven percent.